shysecre/yoshina/README.md

 # How to use it

+First of all you need spotify premium to use this program <br />You can only be able to add track to player queue via API only if you have spotify premium

 1. Download repo source code
 2. Download node 18.16 (I'm using [nvm](https://github.com/nvm-sh/nvm))
 3. Create .env file in root folder, fill it according to example file (.env.example)<br />